XUEGAONET/CE/README.md

 ## Version Management

-After August 30, 2021, all commits will be submitted to the branch with **-dev** suffix.
-Then it will have a long time testing in pre-production and be mark as pre-release.
-In the end, it will merge or rebase to the **main** branch for the production.
-The stable release will be released by **main** branch, and the long-term version will be released in these branch without **-dev** suffix.
+After August 30, 2021, all commits will be submitted to the branch with **main-** prefix.
+Then it will be mark as pre-release and have a long time testing in pre-production.
+In the end, it will merge or rebase to the **main** branch for the production and update from pre-release to release.
+The stable release will be released in **main** branch, and the long-term version will be released in these branch with **main-** prefix.

 ## Usage